Health insurance: Netherlands

 In 2006, a new system of health insurance came into force in the Netherlands.
 This new system avoids the two pitfalls of adverse selection and moral hazard associated with traditional forms of health insurance by using a combination of regulation and insurance equalization pool.
 Moral hazard is avoided by mandating that insurance companies provide at least one policy that meets a government set minimum standard level of coverage, and all adult residents are obliged by law to purchase this coverage from an insurance company of their choice.
 All insurance companies receive funds from the equalization pool to help cover the cost of this government-mandated coverage.
 This pool is run by a regulator which collects salary-based contributions from employers, which make up about 50% of all health care funding, and funding from the government to cover people who cannot afford health care, which makes up an additional 5%.

 The remaining 45% of health care funding comes from insurance premiums paid by the public, for which companies compete on price, though the variation between the various competing insurers is only about 5%.
 However, insurance companies are free to sell additional policies to provide coverage beyond the national minimum.
 These policies do not receive funding from the equalization pool but cover additional treatments, such as dental procedures and physiotherapy, which are not paid for by the mandatory policy.

 Funding from the equalization pool is distributed to insurance companies for each person they insure under the required policy.
 However, high-risk individuals get more from the pool, and low-income persons and children under 18 have their insurance paid for entirely.
 Because of this, insurance companies no longer find insuring high-risk individuals an unappealing proposition, avoiding the potential problem of adverse selection.

 Insurance companies are not allowed to have co-payments, caps, or deductibles, or deny coverage to any person applying for a policy, or charge anything other than their nationally set and published standard premiums.
 Therefore, every person buying insurance will pay the same price as everyone else buying the same policy, and every person will get at least the minimum level of coverage.
 This applies to all people permanently living and working in the Netherlands.
-International students that move to the Netherlands for study purposes have to take out compulsory Dutch health insurance if they decide to also work (zero-hour contracts included) or do a paid internship during their stay.
+International students that move to the Netherlands for study purposes have to take out compulsory Dutch health insurance if they also decide to work (zero-hour contracts included) or do a paid internship during their stay.
 In that case, they'll need to take out the compulsory basic package of Dutch health insurance.
-Additional insurance is optional depending on the student's personal needs.
+Additional insurance is optional, depending on the student's personal needs.